AbhiramNS1/Music-Player/README.md

 # Music-Player

-This is a simple music player made using JAVA swinf library and javaFX library
+This is a simple music player made using JAVA swing library and javaFX library

 javaFX dependencies are needed for compiling and runnning the project